qognitive/fast-pauli/docs/benchmarks.rst

 Again, we saw significant performance improvements for the same reasons stated above and are often an order of magnitude faster than :code:`qiskit`.
 :math:`N_{\text{pauli strings}}` is the number of Pauli Strings in the Pauli Operator, i.e. the number of terms in the linear combination shown in :eq:`pauli_op_apply`.
-Note that :code:`fast-pauli` performs better when the Pauli Operator is more sparse.
+Note that :code:`fast-pauli` performs better relative to :code:`qiskit` when the Pauli Operator is more sparse, i.e. when there are fewer Pauli Strings in the operator.

 Expectation Value of a Pauli Operator